eirvandelden/eirvandelden.github.io/_posts/dnd/2015-07-27-history-of-deneki.md

 ---
 layout: post
-title: "The World of Deneki"
+title: "The History of Deneki"
 modified:
 categories: dnd
 excerpt:
 tags: [dnd, 5e, NeverWinter Nights]
-date: 2015-06-15T12:12:30+01:00
+date: 2015-07-27T12:12:30+01:00
 ---

-# History
+This is the history for our D&D World "Deneki".
+This history will slowly be expandend with new content, both from players and the DM.

-## Creation wars
+# Creation wars

-Not much is known about these wars.
+* Not much is known about these wars.
 This is when humanity arose.

-## The First Mortal races (Gnolls, Elves, Halflings) arise
+* The First Mortal races (Gnolls, Elves, Halflings) arise

 ## Elven Wars